polynimbus/polynimbus/README.md

 where:
 - `yourvendor` is one of: `alibaba`, `aws`, `azure`, `e24`, `google`, `hetzner`, `oracle`, `rackspace` or `robot`
-- `youraccount` is the name of your configured account (or region name in case of `azure`)
+- `youraccount` is the name of your configured account

 Once you finished the initial setup, you can always manually edit files inside `/etc/polynimbus` directory to make sure that your vendor is properly configured.

 Additional notes:

-1. `azure` and `oracle` vendor drivers support having only one account configured at the same time, however `azure` allows operating on each region as separate pseudo-account.
+1. `oracle` vendor driver supports having only one account configured at the same time.

 2. For `azure` and `google`, the setup process needs browser interaction.